 - Editing: Learn the science and art of post-production!
 You’ll cover NLE software, file ingest, rough cuts, titling, color correction, and various editing techniques.
 This module prepares you to “shoot for the edit” as you transition into the production of your own short film.

 - Sound Design: Our final module introduces you to the importance and implementation of sound design.
 The aural experience is 50% of a film, influencing an audience’s perception of its production value, and by extension, its quality.
 We discuss recording topics including microphone choice, sample rates and bit depths, and space acoustics.
 We also explore post-production questions of audio synchronization, sound editing, and processing effects like compression, equalization, noise reduction, and more.

-The filmmaking program includes access to all six of these modules.
+The filmmaking program includes access to all five modules and the introduction.
 As you probably can tell from reading the above, the modules are interconnected; for this reason, they cannot be isolated.

 Film is a multidisciplinary and collaborative art form.
 For example, to be a great director, you have to have a deep understanding of what makes a compelling story; consequently, you have to know about screenwriting.
 Similarly, directors will be respected by their technical staff if they understand the intricacies of lighting, editing, and sound design.
 Currently, our goal is to train up filmmakers who understand all of the elements of their craft.

 Many times, our students are shocked by their newfound appreciation for filmmaking’s multitude of elements.
 They grow to love topics they thought would be overly technical or intolerably dry.
 Take, for instance, sound design - it’s one of the most important elements of filmmaking, yet it’s one of the most overlooked.
 Our course sets out to change this, and we're happy to report that our students “hear” the world around them differently after they finish the Sound Design module!